neighbor-ryan/neighbor-ryan.github.io/ebikes.md

 Between them, I'll carry a battery that charges my phone while riding (and [sometimes other fun lights](https://user-images.githubusercontent.com/465045/110158221-17fee500-7db7-11eb-96bf-cd8e55165742.png), [GoPro batteries](#camera-batteries), etc.), a glasses case, tissues/chapstick/[hand-warmers](#hand-warmers)/snacks ("it's like a deli up here", someone who borrowed my bike said recently), airpods, extra masks, [resealable zip ties][zip ties 8"], etc. They are easily opened and closed with one hand, work on pretty much any bike, and are easy to transfer b/t bikes).
 Very useful.

 #### Top-Tube Bags <a id="top-tube-bags"></a>
 [The Revelate Mag-Tank 2000][revelate mag-tank 2000] (and earlier/smaller [Mag-Tank][revelate mag-tank]) are great bags that can sit on top of your top tube and hold lots of good stuff.
-Sometimes I'll have one up front and another at the base of my seat, and between them store wallet/keys, [cable lock][OTTO cable lock], full flat-change kit (tire levers, spare tube, CO₂ cartridge, multi-tool, patch-kit), etc. They're also easily openable/closeable with one hand, and the magnetic clasp is nice.
+Sometimes I'll have one up front and another at the base of my seat, and between them store wallet/keys, [cable lock][OTTO cable lock], full flat-change kit ([tire levers + spare tubes][Conti tubes], [CO₂ cartridge][CO2 cartridges], [multi-tool][Topeak multi-tool], patch-kit), etc. They're also easily openable/closeable with one hand, and the magnetic clasp is nice.

 #### Back-Rack / Seat Bags <a id="back-bags"></a>
 I have used Revelate's [8L "Terrapin"] bag and [16L "Spinelock"] bag; both are great, especially for bulky but lightweight items like clothes.